 As Mortgage Brokers we work for our customers, not for the lender.
 We are not here to judge on whether or not you have bad credit and whether or not the Defaults & CCJs have been satisfied, our job is to work with what we have and find you the best option going forward.

-If you have Satisfied or Unsatisfied credit issues or if you are wondering whether or not you should satisfy the adverse or put it towards your deposit instead, lets have a chat and we can decide which is likely to be the best route forward.
+If you are worried about getting a Mortgage with Satisfied Defaults and CCJs, other credit issues or if you are wondering whether or not you should satisfy the adverse or put it towards your deposit instead, lets have a chat and we can decide which is likely to be the best route forward.